admin@mindmatterscairns.com.au

 Laura is a counsellor and neurofeedback therapist working toward her Biofeedback Certification (BCIA).
 She started with Mind Matters in 2014 and has been integral to the growth of our practice.

-Laura provides Cognitive Behaviour Therapy, Acceptance and Commitment Therapy, Solution focused therapy and interpersonal psychotherapy.
+Laura provides Cognitive Behaviour Therapy, Acceptance and Commitment Therapy, Solution focused therapy, interpersonal psychotherapy and is trained in Neurofeedback and Interactive Metronome Therapy.
 Her gentle approach and great sense of humour make her a hit with the kids who are always eager to work with her and her compassion and understanding provide her adult clients with reassurance and security to do the necessary work required for better mental health.

-Outside of work Laura enjoys keeping fit through weight training.
-She is an animal lover but especially crazy about dogs and will often be seen with her own two rescue dogs Doo-Dah and Buster.
+Outside of work Laura enjoys keeping fit through weight training and cycling.
+She is an animal lover and especially crazy about dogs.

 Emily Hayward